 Conclusion: Air Conditioning and Babies’ Health

 Air conditioning can be beneficial for infants, like better sleep and reduced risk of heat exhaustion, especially in hot weather.
-But it has risks like dehydration, respiratory issues and temperature fluctuations.
-Be mindful of room temperature, proper ventilation and dress your baby accordingly.
+But it has risks like dehydration, respiratory issues, and temperature fluctuations, which can affect your baby’s sensitive skin and overall health.
+Maintaining the right temperature and humidity helps protect your baby’s skin and sensitive skin from dryness and irritation.
+Proper air conditioning use supports your baby’s health and immune system by providing a stable environment, which is important for the baby’s immune system to develop and function well.
+Be mindful of room temperature, proper ventilation, and dress your baby accordingly.